 The Coordination Committee encourages local municipalities to adopt or continue using local SEPs — separate, but not to the exclusion of the state SEP program — in addition to fines, as part of escalating enforcement programs for unfunded local stormwater projects to reduce bacteria loading.
 As such, a goal of 75 percent of large municipal MS4s within bacteria-impaired watersheds will have local SEPs as part of stormwater enforcement by 2028 and 25 percent of small municipal MS4s will have such a program by 2033.

 Add additional information about the differences between the compliance sep vs 3rd party administrators

+The description of this strategy is being revised to include additional information about the differences between compliance SEPs vs 3rd party administrators.

+The Schedule of Implementation goal is being recommended to be used as a tracking tool rather than a program requirement.
+There was also interest in more educational resources/components surrounding SEPs overall.

+The timelines for the Schedule of Implementation and the Interim, Measurable Milestone are being recommended to have more feasibility in the dates for large and small municipal MS4s to obtain SEP programs.

 Table 19.
 Implementation Strategy 2.1 Summary — Local Supplemental Environmental Projects